Redjumpman/Jumper-Plugins/README.md

 # Installation
-Simple drag and drop the .py file into your "cog" folder.
-You can then load it in discord with !load "cog-name" or it will automatically prompt you to load it on a restart.
+cog install Jumper-Cogs <cogname>

+OR

+download the .py file and place it in your cog folder.

 # What's planned?